jekolbe/IoT-RaspberryPi-Scale/README.md

 ```
 referenceunit = -775
 ```
 You also have to pay attention to line which says `hx = HX711(5, 6)`.
 The numbers 5 and 6 indicate which GPIO are used.
 In my case I had to change the numbers to 18 and 23 as I described earlier.
+If setup up correctly you will now see some values which should be the weight of the objects in gram.

+## Stream data to Azure IoT Hub